bart6114/scheduleR/README.md

 You can then point your browser at the configured port & server address (default is [http://localhost:3000](http://localhost:3000)).

+## User management

+At the first start of scheduleR an initial signup option is available.
+After the initial signup new users can be invited (an account will be created for them).

 ## Scheduling tasks

 The **list tasks** view gives an overview of all the scheduled tasks.
 One can choose a specific task to get a detailed overview on run times and logs.
 The edit mode is also available via the detailed view.